lubuntu-team/manual/source/2/2.2/2.2.3/libreoffice_impress.rst

 To increase your font size press :kbd:`Control + ]` or :menuselection:`Format --> Text --> Increase Size`.
 To decrease your font size press :kbd:`Control + [` or :menuselection:`Format --> Text --> Decrease Size`.
 To make text superscript select it and press :kbd:`Shift + Control +P` or :menuselection:`Format --> Text --> Superscript`.
 To make text subscript select it and press :kbd:`Shift + Control + B` or :menuselection:`Format --> Text --> Subscript`.

 To spell check your presentation press :kbd:`F7` or :menuselection:`Tools --> Spellcheck`.
 If you want to print your slides you can press :kbd:`Control + p` or :menuselection:`File --> Print`.
 To open up your printer settings :menuselection:`File --> Printer Settings`.
 I dialog button will pop up with different settings for your printer.
+To chose which printer to print to use the :guilabel:`Printer` drop down menu.

 If you want to paste text into a slideshow press :kbd:`Control + V` or :menuselection:`Edit --> Paste`.
 To copy text select it first and then press :kbd:`Control + C` or :menuselection:`Edit --> Copy`.
 To cut text select it first and the press :kbd:`Control +X` or :menuselection:`Edit --> Cut`.
 To paste text without formatting pres :kbd:`Control +Shift + Alt +V` or :menuselection:`Edit --> Paste Unformatted Text`.